bspivey/GraduationAnalysis/SUBMISSION/README.txt

   INSTALLATION
 ### ------------------------------------------------------------------------------------- ###

+1. Get Python packages
 Environment for this project is tracked through conda and environment.yml file.
 Install the environment with this command `conda env update --file environment.yml` Update any packages in the environment with this command `conda env export > environment.yml`

-Confirm that the following packages are installed: pandas, numpy, matplotlib, and plotly.
+Confirm that the following packages are installed: pandas, numpy, matplotlib, plotly, and subprocess.
+Note that Python Standard Library packages sys and io are also required.

+2. Download the CODE folder onto the user's machine.
+3. Follow instructions in EXECUTION to download data and run scripts.

 ### ------------------------------------------------------------------------------------- ###
   EXECUTION